COSC1127-AI/pacman-contest-cluster/README.md

 * In the cluster:
     * unzip & zip (to pack and unpack submissions and files for transfer)
         * Run: `sudo apt-get install -y unzip zip vim`
-    * Python >=2.7 with standard libraries.
+    * Python >=2.7 with standard libraries (the UC Pacman Contest runs under Python 2 version, not 3).
     * Set the sshd server to accept as many connections as you want to run concurrently.
 This is done by changing option `MaxStartups` in file `/etc/ssh/sshd_config`.
 By default sshd has up to 10 connections.
-        * For example, set `MaxStartups 20:30:60` to accept up to 20 simultanous connections.
+        * For example, set `MaxStartups 20:30:60` to accept up to 20 simultaneous connections.
 Remember to restart the ssh server: `sudo service sshd restart`
         * For more info on this, see issue #22.
+    * Cluster should have all the Python and Unix packages to run the contest.
+For example, in the NeCTAR cluster:

+            sudo apt-get update
+            sudo apt-get install python-pip unzip
+            sudo pip install setuptools
+            sudo pip install -r requirements.txt

-* In the local machine dispatching jobs to the cluster:
+* In the local machine, everything needed to dispatch jobs to the cluster:
     * unzip & zip (to pack and unpack submissions and files for transfer)
     * Python >= 3.5 with:
        * setuptools